We manage the nation's forests, which are around 20% of all the country’s woodland

-Our nation's forests cover some 250,000 hectares of woodland and other natural environments across England – roughly equivalent to the area of London, Birmingham, Manchester and Leeds combined!
+We look after over 250,000 hectares of woodland and other natural environments across England – roughly equivalent to the area of London, Birmingham, Manchester and Leeds combined.

-Our professional approach to sustainably managing the forest allows us to keep our public forests and woodlands as special places for nature, which people can enjoy and businesses can thrive in.
+Our professional approach to sustainably managing the land allows us to keep our public forests and landscapes as special places for nature, which people can enjoy and businesses can thrive in.

-All our woodlands are managed to the UK Woodland Assurance Standard.
-Together with Scotland and Wales we were the first state forestry organisation to gain Forest Stewardship Council® (FSC®) accreditation and our timber is certified under Programme for the Endorsement of Forest Certification™ (PEFC™).
+We manage all of our forests to the UK Woodland Assurance Standard.
+Together with Scotland and Wales we were the first state-owned forestry organisation to gain Forest Stewardship Council® (FSC®) accreditation and our timber is certified under Programme for the Endorsement of Forest Certification™ (PEFC™).

-To find out more about our plans for your local woods, take a look at our individual forest plans.
+To find out more about our plans for your local forest, take a look at our individual forest plans.

 Our forests host over 230 million visits each year, making them the largest area for outdoor recreation in the country, including our beautiful national parks.

-We have a long history of welcoming visits from the public, and we continue to make our woodlands accessible to people on bike, horseback, wheels and on foot.
+We have a long history of welcoming visits from the public, and we continue to make our forests accessible to people on bike, horseback, wheels and on foot.

 Providing access for recreational activities also helps us to support businesses and contribute to local economies throughout England.

 Find out more about how we manage our forests for people and communities.

 The nation's forests host many different habitats for wildlife including ancient woodlands, heathland, bogs, moors and fens.

-Each of these are carefully managed and provide homes for wildlife that contributes to healthy woodland ecosystems that ensure our forests continue to thrive.
+We carefully manage each of these to provide homes for wildlife and create healthy woodland ecosystems that make sure our forests continue to thrive.

 Find out more about how we manage our forests for nature.

 Although we receive some money from government, we generate most of our revenue ourselves by sustainably harvesting and selling timber, and by working with commercial partners to offer new ways to experience and enjoy our woodlands and develop business activities.
-This provides us with opportunities to support local businesses and with essential income to support our learning programmes, nature conservation and other activities.
+All the income we generate goes back into managing our forests.

 Find out more about how we support local businesses and generate revenue.